 How to choose a credit card from Capital One

-Use this guide to learn more about what to look for in a credit card—and how to choose the Capital One credit card that works best for you.
+This guide is here to help you learn what to look for in a credit card—and how to choose the Capital One credit card that works best for you.

 What you’ll learn:

-• You can narrow down your credit card options by reviewing your credit scores, researching credit card interest rates and fees and seeing if you’re pre-approved.
+• You can narrow down your credit card options by reviewing your credit scores, comparing interest rates and fees, and seeing whether you’re pre-approved.

-• Comparing Capital One’s credit cards online can help you find the card that works best for you.
+• Comparing Capital One credit cards online can help you find the card most suitable for you.

 See if you’re pre-approved